 2. Lack of Training

-This point more or less coincides with the first one in that a lack of training can create accidents and also increase liabilities.
+This point more or less coincides with the first one in that a lack of training can create accidents and also increase liability.
 In some cases, a lack of training can cause an organization to expose itself to fines and penalties be that it is not working in compliance with modern presiding regulations.
 Instituting training regimes can keep both management and warehouse employees up-to-date with the rules and regulations, while also forging a progressive attitude towards safety and efficiency.

 OSHA, in particular, can be a great asset and ally but also an overwhelming adversary.
 Drivers who are not up to certification standards can cause a lot of trouble for any company.
 Punitive fines can be suffocating but they can also be avoided.
 Proper training prevents such an event and also limits liabilities and enhances productivity.